Art by Allyn

 Living upside-down 11 • October 2025 • iPhone 15 Pro digital photograph • Griffy Lake

-I am no serious photographer, though I am a whimsical observer.
-I carry a tiny computer in my pocket and like to play around with it.
+I am no serious photographer, though I am a whimsical observer (and observer of the whimsy).
+I'm tethered to a tiny computer and like to play around.
 That's good enough for me.

 bio

-Allyn Boley grew up in San Diego, California, where they earned bachelor’s degrees in Studio Art and Psychology from San Diego State University.
-After pursuing various creative projects throughout the San Francisco Bay Area and in Portland, Oregon, Allyn moved to Indiana during the summer of 2020.
+Allyn J. Boley grew up in San Diego, California, where they earned bachelor’s degrees in studio art and psychology from San Diego State University.
+After pursuing various creative projects throughout the San Francisco Bay Area and Portland, Oregon, Allyn moved to Indiana during the summer of 2020.
 They established their Bloomington studio in May of 2023 and received funding from the City of Bloomington Arts Commission to support their practice in 2024 and 2025.
-Though primarily a painter, Allyn works in a variety of drawing and painting media.
-They began extensive private studio training at a very young age and have taught the foundations of drawing and painting to folks of all ages.
+Though primarily a painter, Allyn explores their ideas in a variety of media, opposing the use of generative A.I.

 purchases + support